Ginger & Turmeric for Inflammation: A Beginner’s Guide to Natural Joint Support

 Ginger for Inflammation

-Ginger contains gingerol – a powerful compound known to reduce inflammation and oxidative stress in the body.
+Ginger contains gingerol, a compound shown to reduce inflammation and oxidative stress.

-In a major study published in Arthritis & Rheumatism, participants with osteoarthritis who took ginger extract daily reported less knee pain and needed fewer medications.
+In a major study published in Arthritis & Rheumatism, people with osteoarthritis who took ginger daily reported less knee pain and fewer medications.

 Turmeric for Arthritis and Stiffness

-In a 2016 meta-analysis in Journal of Medicinal Food, curcumin was found to be as effective as ibuprofen in relieving arthritis symptoms – with far fewer side effects.
+A 2016 meta-analysis in Journal of Medicinal Food, found curcumin as effective as ibuprofen for arthritis symptoms – with far fewer side effects.

 Why Cold-Pressed Shots Beat Pills or Powders